 This is wrong on so many levels.

 Consumers, now more than ever, deserve choice.
-The choice between a full service real estate experience, and one that requires a little more work to a save a little money.
-There are a number of factors to consider when selling your home, and we always discuss our clients priorities with them before we set our marketing strategy.
-Some homeowners are willing to wait a bit longer and work a bit harder to receive a higher price for their home.
+They can have full service, or a do-it yourself model to a save a little money.
+There are a number of factors to consider when selling your home, including a clear marketing strategy.
+Some homeowners will wait a bit longer and work a bit harder to receive a higher price for their home.
 Others prioritize convenience over everything else, and so the path of least resistance is taken.
 Opposite ends of the spectrum in terms of marketing approaches, but the same essential goal: SOLD.

 “Budget” Brokerages boast a cheaper process to achieve the same results.
 But do they?
-Like many small businesses, agents and brokerages rely on referrals and reviews for their business, and likewise, consumers too rely on the recommendations of others when there is so much choice in the market.
+Like many small businesses, agents and brokerages rely on referrals and reviews for their business.
+Likewise, consumers too rely on the recommendations of others when there is so much choice in the market.
 And herein lies the issue.

-All real estate brokerages in Ontario, including Purplebricks, operate under a strict code of ethics around advertising and how we act with consumers.
-Soliciting and encouraging false reviews in order to get more business violates the code of ethics as well as advertising standards on many fronts.
+All real estate brokerages in Ontario, including Purplebricks operate under a strict code of ethics.
+These ethics are around advertising and how we act with consumers.
+Soliciting and encouraging false reviews in order to get more business violates the code of ethics.
+But it also violates advertising standards on many fronts.

-Our brokerage and team members work hard everyday to earn the trust of our clients and provide them with a stellar real estate experience.
-We want consumers to have confidence in the reviews we receive and post, and when companies try to cheat the system, everyone ends up losing trust and credibility.
+Our brokerage and team members work hard everyday to earn the trust of our clients.
+We provide them with a stellar real estate experience.
+Our reviews are genuine.
+When companies try to cheat the system, everyone ends up losing trust and credibility.

-Purplebricks, and this example of what they were willing to do in order to grow their business, speaks volumes about the corners that people are willing to cut in order to gain an advantage.
-I look at this and think that if they are prepared to game the system to find a way to look better, how quickly will they cut corners or game the process when it comes to defending the value in the sale of your home?
+Purplebricks, and this example of what they were willing to do in order to grow their business.
+It also speaks volumes about the corners that people are willing to cut in order to gain an advantage.
+If they are prepared to game the system to find a way to look better, how quickly will they cut corners or game the process when it comes to defending the value in the sale of your home?

-Beth and Ryan have personally dealt with Purple Bricks in Guelph on a transaction in 2019 where we were representing a buyer purchasing a home listed by the owners and Purple Bricks.
-The agent that was “assigned to us” was excellent and knowledgeable on real estate, but not the Guelph market specifically.
-However, the process left something to be desired.
+Beth and Ryan Waller have personally dealt with Purple Bricks in Guelph on a transaction in 2019.
+We were representing a buyer purchasing a home listed by the owners and Purple Bricks.
+The agent “assigned to us” was excellent and knowledgeable on real estate, but not the Guelph market specifically.
+Therefore, the process left something to be desired.

-The model has a buyers REALTOR® calling a toll free number (envision a call centre) where we were told to submit an offer to a generic email address.
+The model has a buyers REALTOR® calling a toll free number (envision a call centre).
+We submitted an offer to a generic email address.
 Who knows what happens to it once received, but eventually the sellers agent would call us.
-The whole transaction felt a little disjointed and awkward, but we were able to get the deal done eventually with our clients successfully purchasing the home at what we believe was under market value.
+The whole transaction was a bit awkward, but we got the job done.
+Our clients successfully purchasing the home at what we believe was under market value.

 Beth and Ryan Waller are Real Estate Agents with Home Group Realty.
-You can reach them at 519 546 3390, or firstname.lastname@example.org.
+You can contact them here